pfsense/docs/source/hardware/writing-disk-images.rst

   243048448 bytes (243 MB) copied, 26.3313 s, 9.2 MB/s
   $

-If a warning is printed about “trailing garbage” is may be safely ignored, as it is from the file's digital signature.
+If a warning is printed about "trailing garbage" is may be safely ignored, as it is from the file's digital signature.

 FreeBSD